maxitect/blog/public/posts/the-spec-trap-can-amazons-kiro-replace-thoughtful-ai-development.md

 }
 ```

 This 500-line accessibility validation system attempts checks WCAG compliance through regex matching on component code.
-Each check method is actually well crafted and useful, which is a merit to KIRO's strength in generating these and the audit file that I fed it.
-However, it is brittle, non-modular, full of wrong assumptions (which would need fixing!) and essentially impossible to maintain and way beyond the scope while replicating a lot of logic already available in browser extension testing tools.
+Each check method is actually well crafted and useful, credit to both KIRO's generation capabilities and the audit file I provided.
+However, it is brittle, non-modular, full of wrong assumptions (which would need fixing!) and impossible to maintain.
+It makes wrong assumptions throughout and replicates logic already available in browser testing tools, all while being massively beyond scope.

 The tool had seduced me into over-speccing dangerously.
 Because it generates specs automatically, it's easy to keep refining and expanding them while losing sight of whether the additional complexity serves your actual goals.
 This is an issue with any spec-driven workflow actually, even ours.
 However, having that initial conversation first before any spec is produced gives you the opportunity to outline your scope, timeline, priorities and set those expectations early.